 92% of respondents agreed or strongly agreed that they were a better leader today because of their experience in the CLA.

 All respondents agreed or strongly agreed that they've applied the concepts they learned in the CLA to their professional work and that the concepts they learned through their community project have been useful in their continuing professional or community advocacy work.

-Almost all (92%) agreed or strongly agreed that they were a better leader today because of their advocacy work, and that the number of collaborative relationships they have in their community has increased since participation in the CLA.
+Almost all (92%) agreed or strongly agreed that they were a better leader today because of their experience in the CLA, that the CLA has helped them advance their career or community advocacy work, and that the number of collaborative relationships they have in their community has increased since participation in the CLA.
 All respondents also indicated that they had recommended the CLA to someone else.